A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 Fish cleaning machine RO-1M

-At public catering establishments, a fish cleaning machine is used to clean fish from scales.
+In catering establishments, a fish cleaning machine is used to clean fish from scales.

 The machine consists of a body, a cover, a working tool, a flexible shaft and an electric motor.
-An electric motor is installed on the body, covered with a lid on top, a bracket for attaching the device to the production table.
+An electric motor is installed on the body, covered with a lid on top, and a bracket for attaching the device to the production table.

-The working tool is a scraper made of stainless steel in the form of a cutter with longitudinal special teeth.
+The working tool is a scraper made of stainless steel in the form of a milling cutter with longitudinal special teeth.

 Check the idle speed of the equipment,

-Check the presence and direction of the fences,
+Check the presence and direction of barriers,

 Availability and serviceability of electrical wiring and grounding,

-Check the functionality of other equipment
+Check the serviceability of other equipment,

-Check idle operation.
+Check idle speed.

-While working, the chef must:
+While working, the cook must:

 Do not allow the burners to turn on at maximum and medium power without loading,